-Modern classroom technology has infiltrated education, but it hasn’t eliminated the importance of color printing in the classroom.
-You too probably print documents on a regular basis, or your demands are more on the need to print colored images.
-Have you often asked yourself what printer is ideal for classroom use, and if you would go for an inkjet or laser?
+Printers for classrooms function similarly to typical home office printers.
+But if you’re printing documents on a regular basis, or your demands are more on the need to print colored images, you have to decide what printer is ideal for classroom use.
+Should you go for an inkjet or laser?

 An inkjet printer uses ink to print documents.
 Using a series of nozzles, it propels microscopic droplets of ink directly onto the paper to create an image.
 If you look at an inkjet printout, you will see very tiny dots (typically between 50 and 60 microns in diameter) with resolutions of up to 1440×720 dots per inch (dpi).
 It has different vibrant colors that have blended so well to print text documents and photo-quality images.

 If you’re using a printer for occasional or home printing, inkjet printers are ideal.
 These printers can print almost anything, including larger texts, photos, and graphical items like greeting cards.
 You can also use different types and sizes of paper.
 An inkjet can deliver reasonably sharp text and vibrant colors, something that is lacking in color laser printers.

 Teachers who need to hand out a lot of handouts with graphic presentations should use an inkjet printer more often.
 Inkjet cartridges are inexpensive, refillable, and reusable, reducing waste and costs simultaneously.
 Additionally, this printer is capable of printing on a variety of materials and surfaces, including picture papers, textured papers, and even particular kinds of fabrics.

 Like digital photographers, teachers who print lesson materials likewise benefit a lot from inkjet printers both for convenience and high-resolution results.
 While inkjet printers typically cost less than laser printers, one common issue is that the ink dries up if you don’t use it regularly.
 So the tendency is your unused ink goes to waste.